Mikhail-Ko/Gradient-Descent-Implementation/README.md

 ***
 Using `vis_gradient` to visualize training process.

- -  Visualize each training iteration error
+ -  Visualize each training iteration error.

 ```python